Default Prevention Department

 You may qualify for Income Sensitive, Graduated, or Lowered Payment plans.

 If you do not resolve this delinquency before your account reaches 270 days past due, your loan(s) will be declared in default.
-If a default claim is paid, the entire balance of your loan(s) will become due and you will no longer be eligible for any Title IV financial aid or for any of the options described above.
+If a default claim is not paid, the entire balance of your loan(s) will become due and you will no longer be eligible for any Title IV financial aid or for any of the options described above.

 Other default consequences are: